-Our audit committee is comprised of Mr. Carr, Ms. Johnson and Mr. Martay.
+Currently, our audit committee is comprised of Mr. Carr, Ms. Johnson and Mr. Martay.
 Ms. Johnson, the chair of our audit committee, qualifies as an "audit committee financial expert" as that term is defined by the applicable SEC regulations and OTCQX corporate governance requirements.
-Our board of directors has determined that each of the audit committee members is "financially literate" as that term is defined by the OTCQX corporate governance requirements.
+Effective June 5, 2025, our audit committee will be comprised of Mr. Carr, Mr Martay and Ms. Rollman.
+Mr. Martay, will be the chair of our audit committee, and qualifies as an "audit committee financial expert" as that term is defined by the applicable SEC regulations and OTCQX corporate governance requirements.
+The board of directors has determined that each of the audit committee members is "financially literate" as that term is defined by the OTCQX corporate governance requirements.
 The board of directors has adopted a written charter for the audit committee, a current copy of which is available to shareholders on our website at https://ir.newlake.com/corporate-governance/governance-documents.
 Our audit committee charter details the principal functions of the audit committee, including oversight related to:

-- our accounting and financial reporting processes; - the integrity of our consolidated financial statements and financial reporting process; - · our systems of disclosure controls and procedures and internal control over financial reporting; - our compliance with financial, legal and regulatory requirements; - the evaluation of the qualifications, independence and performance of our independent registered public accounting firm; - the performance of our internal audit function (notwithstanding the function, the requirement to have internal audits is by the one-year anniversary of our initial public offering); and - our overall risk profile.
+- our accounting and financial reporting processes; - the integrity of our consolidated financial statements and financial reporting process; - our systems of disclosure controls and procedures and internal control over financial reporting; - our compliance with financial, legal and regulatory requirements; - the evaluation of the qualifications, independence and performance of our independent registered public accounting firm; - the performance of our internal audit function; and - our overall risk profile.